pomke/ht-mailer/README.md

 ### Using ht-mailer as a stand-alone service.

- * Edit /config/production.json (or development.json etc) and add your config.
+ * copy config/example.json to config/production.json (or development.json etc) and add your config.

 ```bash
 $> NODE_ENV=production node server.js